MIST4610/Final-project/README.md

 ## Queries:

-1. How do different inventory statuses impact order delays?
+1. How do different inventory statuses impact order delays

 <img width="629" alt="image" src="https://github.com/user-attachments/assets/85aefdc6-af9c-4b4e-8838-8cf4123f1557">

 Managers need to understand the relationship between inventory levels and delays in fulfilling customer orders.
 This insight helps optimize inventory management, avoid stockouts, and improve customer satisfaction.

-2. Which suppliers contribute the most to overall revenue, and how significant is their contribution to the company's total sales?
+2. Which suppliers contribute the most to overall revenue, and how significant is their contribution to the company's total sales

 <img width="641" alt="image" src="https://github.com/user-attachments/assets/337d3d60-78f4-4e5b-ad9d-a0d46c580b16">

 Managers can use this information to identify top-performing suppliers, prioritize critical partnerships, optimize revenue by increasing orders from high-performing suppliers or improving underperforming ones, and ensure supply chain balance by avoiding over-reliance on a single supplier.

-3. This query evaluates which suppliers contribute the most to products categorized as "critical" based on certain thresholds (e.g., low inventory levels).
+3. Which suppliers contribute the most to products categorized as "critical" based on certain thresholds (e.g., low inventory levels).

 <img width="586" alt="image" src="https://github.com/user-attachments/assets/fe78111b-2b0c-4915-aa04-aa57582a53f0">

-4. This query finds the top suppliers by their total inventory
+4. What is the top suppliers by their total inventory

  <img width="488" alt="image" src="https://github.com/user-attachments/assets/f578148c-7e6d-445d-968b-9f9d7f541c29">